-Antibodies are proteins produced by your immune system in response to an infection.
-Your immune system — which involves a complex network of cells, organs and tissues — identifies foreign substances in your body and helps fight infections and diseases.
-After infection with the COVID-19 virus, it can take two to three weeks to develop enough antibodies to be detected in an antibody test, so it's important that you're not tested too soon.
+Your immune system makes antibodies in response to an infection.
+Your immune system involves a complex network of cells, organs and tissues.
+This system identifies foreign substances in your body.
+And it helps clear out infections and diseases.
+After infection with the COVID-19 virus or a COVID-19 vaccine, your body can take 2 to 3 weeks to make enough antibodies to be found in an antibody test.
+So it's important that you're not tested too soon.

-Antibodies may be detected in your blood for several months or more after you recover from COVID-19.
-Although these antibodies probably provide some immunity to the COVID-19 virus, there's currently not enough evidence to know how long the antibodies last or to what extent past infection with the virus helps protect you from getting another infection.
-Though rare, there are some confirmed and suspected cases of reinfection.
-Studies on COVID-19 antibodies as well as other components of the immune system are ongoing to learn more about immunity.
+Antibodies may be remain in your blood for many months.
+These antibodies are thought to give some form of immunity to the COVID-19 virus.
+But there's currently not enough evidence to know how long the antibodies last.
+More research also is needed to know how much past infection with the virus helps protect you from getting another infection.
+Studies are ongoing to learn more about COVID-19 antibodies as well as other parts of the immune system.

-Antibody tests may detect certain types of antibodies related to the COVID-19 virus:
+Antibody tests may find some types of antibodies related to the COVID-19 virus:

 - Binding antibodies.
-These widely available antibody tests detect whether you've developed any antibodies in response to a COVID-19 infection.
-But they don't indicate how extensive or effective your immune response is.
+These widely available antibody tests find whether you've made any antibodies in response to a COVID-19 infection.
+But they don't show how widespread or effective your immune response is.

 - Neutralizing antibodies.
-Not yet widely available, a newer and more sensitive test detects a subgroup of antibodies that may inactivate the virus.
+Used mostly for research, this test finds a subgroup of antibodies that prevent the virus from infecting your cells.
 This test can be done after you test positive for binding antibodies.
-It's another step toward finding out how effective your antibodies are in blocking the virus to help protect you from another COVID-19 infection.
+It's another step toward finding out how well your antibodies are blocking the virus to help protect you from another COVID-19 infection.

 Why it's done

 Antibody testing for COVID-19 may be done if: